 The lavender fields in Brihuega are the most popular

 Brihuega is a pueblo in Guadalajara, Spain.
 Guadalajara is in the Castilla de La Mancha region.

 It is the perfect day trip from Madrid with only an hour’s drive.
 The easiest way to travel here is by car, however, there are plenty of tours that arrange visits during blossom.

 No car?
 No problem!
 One that I can recall is Smart Insiders with a cost of 20ish euros.
-The Brihuega tourism board organizes tours for 4 euros but was cancelled this year due to COVID.
+The Brihuega tourism board organizes tours for 4 euros but was canceled this year due to COVID.